 If any of the tracked ADA compliance rules are not satisfied, the indicator displays a yellow circle with an exclamation point.
 Click the tab to see which rules are not satisfied.

 Rules with a yellow exclamation point next to them have at least one error.
 Click a rule to jump to the first error of that type on the timeline.
 After fixing the error, click to see if there are any more of that type.
 Once you have fixed all errors for a certain rule, it will have a green check next to it.
 When there are no compliance errors on the timeline, the indicator displays a green circle with a check mark.

 Individual captions that do not meet ADA compliance rules will turn yellow.
 This means the caption falls into one or both of the following categories.

 When you select a caption, it will display its duration and the number of characters it contains over or under 100.
 This helps you determine what changes must be made to the caption to make it ADA compliant.
 For example, the caption below is too long, because it is over seven seconds long and contains 35 more characters than ADA compliance allows.
 In this case, it would be a good idea to break this line into two captions.

 The caption editor supports ADA compliance, but cannot enforce it.
 You can still publish non-compliant captions.
 To ensure complete compliance, consult an ADA expert in your organization.

-This is the complete list of our tutorials and guides for TechSmith Relay users and administrators.
+The complete list of tutorials and guides for TechSmith Relay users and administrators.